Role-based Access Control (RBAC)

 quest

 It is strongly recommended that the built-in admin's password and all other default password are changed via QuestDB's server configuration before the instance is started.
-Please change both the admin's username and password.

 The following property keys are used to configure the built-in admin in